hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

 categories: software functional-programming object-oriented-programming
 ---

-"*The limits of my language mean the limits of my world.*" -- Ludwig Wittgenstein
+> The limits of my language mean the limits of my world. -- Ludwig Wittgenstein

 Computer (and computing) science (CS) is a very peculiar field of research when compared to other sciences, particularly concerning themes such as *software engineering* and *system's architecture*.
 For starters, it has little more than 80 years, which puts it into an interesting proposition when compared to Physics or Mathematics: having a "conversation" with key personalities is not that unrealistic.
 Unlike Aristotle, Isaac Newton or Albert Einstein, many of the "genius" behind computer science are still living among us; a gentle evidence of its youth.